36-Year-Old Catcher – Free Agent

 As has been the case for most of his career, Torrealba served in a backup capacity for the Rockies last season, providing quality defense behind the plate to make up for his tepid batting numbers.
 Wit...

 Yorvit Torrealba Contract Information:

-Signed a minor league contract with the Rockies in January of 2013.
+Signed a minor league contract with the Cubs in June 2014.

 To instantly reveal our fantasy analysis of every player – including Yorvit Torrealba – simply subscribe now.